English Editing for Italian PhD Students

 ANVUR, Italy's national agency for the evaluation of universities and research institutions, assesses research quality through the VQR (Valutazione della Qualità della Ricerca) cycle.
 Publications in journals indexed in Scopus and Web of Science carry significant weight in VQR assessments.
 This framework applies primarily to faculty, but it shapes the publication culture that PhD students enter.
 Supervisors are under pressure to publish in indexed international journals.
 That pressure is transmitted to doctoral students through expectations about co-authoring, conference participation, and independent publication during the doctorate.

-For Italian PhD students, this means that English writing quality is not a peripheral concern.
+For Italian PhD students, this means that English writing quality isn't a peripheral concern.
 It's a practical requirement for producing work that will advance their academic careers from the earliest stage of their research.

 English Documents Italian PhD Students Need Edited